 At the Plano dentist office of Dr. Jacob Grapevine, the focus is on the prevention of cavities and gum disease through routine oral care.
-Unfortunately, even with the best care, most patients will have to deal with a cavity in their lifetime.
+Unfortunately, even with the best care, most patients will have to deal with a tooth cavity in their lifetime.
 Dr. Grapevine specializes in esthetic dental fillings, more commonly known as “white fillings”.
 White dental fillings use tooth-colored dental composite resins to repair minor tooth decay or other minimal damage to the surface of teeth.
 We commonly hear from new patients that they had a filling done at another practice and that it is still sensitive, bothering them, or preventing them from chewing on the filling.
 We rarely have this problem in our office because of our thorough filling process and high-quality materials used.

 What To Expect: Dental Fillings